Christmas Closure Notice: Our office will close at 3:00pm on Friday, 20 December 2024, and will reopen on Monday, 6 January 2025.

 Parties should know exactly what is occurring in their case so they can make informed decisions for their future.
 Without that clarity, you can end up with unsatisfactory results.

-3. Finding the right legal services
+3. Finding the right legal fees services

 It’s crucial to think carefully about which family law firm suits you best.
 It’s important to look beyond the hourly rate they’re charging.
 There are other factors that will tell you what you’re really getting for your money.